-The school belongs to the community and the role of The Chazuka Project is to provide operational, strategic and financial support.
-An in-country school committee has been formed and lessons are delivered by two fantastic and dedicated teachers: Teacher Ashia and Teacher Grace.
+The school belongs to the community and the role of The Chazuka Project is to provide strategic and financial support where needed.
+The school is managed by a board of local stakeholders and lessons are delivered by two fantastic and dedicated teachers: Teacher Ashia and Teacher Grace.

 The aim of the school is to provide a holistic education for pupils.
 Literacy, numeracy, expressive arts and practical work are taught in equal measure, with enthusiasm and creativity.